 The 1980’s and 1990’s were a difficult time for anyone living with HIV/AIDS due to the sheer lack of understanding of the virus.
 Some airlines decided to ground crew who had been diagnosed and in one case, a crew member who they merely suspected.
 Passengers and even fellow cabin crew, became wary of travelling and working in the confined spaces onboard aircraft with those who could be unwell; an attitude brought on by fear and poor education.

-UK airline Dan Air later admitted that they too had stopped hiring male flight attendants in late 1985.
+UK airline Dan Air later admitted that they had stopped hiring male flight attendants in late 1985.
 This was due, they stated, to the fact that “A large proportion of men who are attracted to cabin staff are homosexual” and “as cabin staff are sexually permissive”, there would be a much greater risk of their crew contracting HIV and passing it on to coworkers and fellow passengers.
 Their decision was over-ruled by the equal opportunities commission in October 1986 and once again men were subsequently hired by the airline.

 FACT – ‘HIV cannot be passed on through day-to-day contact.

 HIV can’t be passed on through things like touching, kissing, sharing cutlery or glasses.

 With time, came research and with research came a greater understanding of the illness.
 Slowly attitudes changed and once again male flight attendants were becoming accepted by the travelling public and their colleagues.
 One airline in particular was keen to become the USA’s first ‘Gay-friendly’ carrier, after being embroiled in a homophobic incident a few years earlier.
 An American Airlines flight crew had requested new pillows and blankets during a layover at Dallas, on a flight from Washington to California, after a number of gay passengers had been onboard the internal flight.
 The message, sent by the pilots, eventually leaked to the press causing an uproar among the gay community.
-Fearing a backlash, and as so many gay people were known to work for the company, American went on to educate its employees on gay rights and HIV/AIDS and become the first US airline to commit to nondiscrimination of its staff and passengers.
+Fearing a backlash, and as so many gay people were known to work for the company, American went on to educate its employees on gay rights and HIV/AIDS and became the first US airline to commit to nondiscrimination of its staff and passengers.